 |Please note: Linked references usually open in a new window and go to Wikipedia.|

-Let’s take a look (Pictured on the right, you can open it here within a new window).
+Let’s take a look, you can open it here within a new window.

 At the very top of the chart there are two rows of the most basic three-dimensional figures.
 The top five are named after Plato and are simply referred to as the five Platonic solids.
 It seems curious that only a very select group of people ever look inside these figures.
 If children did, this simple view of our universe would be second nature.
 Take any of those figures and divide each edge in half and connect those vertices (opens in new window).
 Each little circle is a vertex.
 Keep doing it.
 In just 101 steps, you will be approaching what most scientists believe is the smallest possible measurement in this universe (the Planck Length).
-A contemporary of Einstein, Max Planck formulated that measurement in 1899 and 1900.
+Max Planck laid there foundations for quantum theory and received a Nobel prize in 1916.
+He discovered Einstein and became his mentor and friend.
+He formulated that measurement in 1899 and 1900.
 His most basic measurements have been around for awhile and today are generally considered to be among the fundamental constants of our universe.

 To make things a little easier we should start at the bottom of the left three columns of the chart at the Planck Length, 1.616199(97)x10-35 meters.
 Others use the simple figure, 1.616×10-35 meters or 1.616×10-33 centimeters.

 The next step, multiplying each result by 2, is called base-2 exponential notation.
 Now let’s move up the chart.
 At step 101 at the top of those columns on the left, we emerge with the width of a fine human hair.
 Multiply that by two and you are at the width of a typical piece of paper; that is step 102 on the right.